Autumn Budget 2025: What can we expect?

 Capital Gains Tax rates were raised at the last Budget, with the lower rate increasing from 10% to 18% and the higher rate from 20% to 24%.

-These rates could be raised again, or Reeves may consider applying specific rates to certain asset classes, for example second properties.
+The Chancellor may review these rates again or may consider applying specific rates to certain asset classes, for example second properties.
 The annual exemption allowance has already been reduced in recent years from £12,300 to £6,000 in 2023/24 and now stands at just £3,000.

 Inheritance Tax on gifts